eirikgr/FYS5555/Conventional_Analysis/CodeExample/README.md

 if(*met_et < 100.e3){return kTRUE;}
 ```
 (Note that variables with dimension of energy is stored in unit MeV, hence 100 GeV corresponds to 100.e3.)
+Try rerunning the code and plotting.
 Which background is now dominating your invariant mass plot?

 ### Adding histograms